 As with anything, make a strategy on how you will approach level setting you and your teams’ understanding of what O365 is.
 You don’t have to adopt it all at once, be purposeful in what you roll out.
 Also, engage your best and brightest, let your people check it out and provide their feedback, allow them to discover the benefits organically.
 Deliver the services in a manner that will increase the probability of user adoption.
 Do not force it on them.
 Obviously, you’ll need to know your people to maximize success.

-We at Slalom have partnered with many organizations in finding these answers, educating on the capabilities, discovering how they fit in their workforce, and guiding them in identifying the best capabilities for their people.
+We at Slalom have partnered with many organizations in finding these answers, educating on the capabilities, discovering how they fit in their workforce, and partnering with them in identifying the best capabilities for their people.
 We have O365 architects and user adoption specialists who can supplement your teams to improve understanding of Office 365 as well as creating a strong strategy for rollout and user adoption.
 Don’t shy away from it, engage O365 and reap the benefits!
 Reach out to me on Twitter, LinkedIn or Medium to connect!